Knowledge base

 Add an email to kDrive…

-To export the email of your choice to your kDrive:
+To export the email message of your choice to your kDrive:

-- At the top right of the relevant email:
+- At the top right of the email in question:

 - Click on the kDrive folder icon to Add to kDrive.